gustavoosantoos/Lagomorpha/README.md

 #### Usage

-- Include this package in your project.
+- Include this package in your project, using this command in you Package Manager Console:
+`Install-Package Lagomorpha`

 - In your .NET Core section to configuration of services, include, passing one type of the assembly where the handlers will be located:

 ~~~~